 Children residing in Ireland are entitled to attend primary and post-primary school.
 However, there are specific guidelines for children of non-EEA students.
 For further information go to: www.inis.gov.ie

-Anyone on Stamp 1, 2, 3, or 4 can access education but may have to pay full tuition fees.
+Anyone non EEA national on an immigrtion Stamp: 1, 2, 3, or 4 can access education but may have to pay full tuition fees.
 However, if there is a paid work placement element to the course then this may require a change of immigration status to enable the person to work.

 You can find lots more useful information about the Education system in Ireland here